Dash Cam Prices 2024: How Much Do They Cost?

 Expert Verdict

-Designed in various shapes and sizes, and built with different functionalities, dash cams vary in price substantially.
+Designed in various shapes and sizes, and built with different functionalities, dash cams vary in price substantially from as little as $60 to $400+ per dashcam.
 Generally, the more intuitive features a dash cam has, the higher its price will be.
 This makes them more suitable for businesses than regular drivers.

-If you’re looking for dash cams for your business fleet, then you should really invest in a dual dash cam with high picture quality, AI technology to identify distracted drivers, and interior video recording.
-These high-end dash cams with all the fancy features can cost anywhere between $80 – $400+, but it’s definitely a worthy investment, keeping your drivers safe and providing smooth sailing for your company’s fleet.
+If you’re looking for dash cams for your business fleet, then we recommend investing in a dual dash cam with high picture quality, AI technology to identify distracted drivers, and interior video recording.
+Again, these high-end dash cams with all the fancy features are likely to be on the higher end of the scale, $150 to $400+.
+But they are a worthy investment in our view, keeping your drivers safe and providing smooth sailing for your company’s fleet.

 If that sounds beneficial to your business, then we can match you up with some of the country’s leading dash cam suppliers to help improve your fleet management.
 Simply fill in our short form– it’s free, and only takes a minute! – and you’ll receive tailored quotes from top dash cam providers.